Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Don’t rely solely on your employer’s life insurance policy.
 If you already have life insurance through your employer’s benefits, that’s great — but it’s not wise to rely solely on your work benefits when it comes to protecting your family’s financial future.
-Supplementing your work’s life insurance policy with a policy from American Family Insurance can give you even more peace of mind.
+Supplementing your work’s life insurance policy with a policy from American Family Insurance Company can give you even more peace of mind.

 You’ve Just Gotten Married

-Help your partner handle the unexpected.
 As a couple, you both may be contributing to the household budget.
-But if one of you died today, your collective expenses and debts could be too much for your partner to handle.
-That’s where life insurance comes in — to help financially protect the one you love.
+But if one of you passed away, your collective expenses and debts could be too much for your partner to handle.
+That’s where life insurance comes in — to help financially protect the ones you love.

-Start practicing good financial habits now.
 There’s no better time to start preparing your financial future than when you’ve gotten married.
 You’ve now got someone else relying on you for financial and emotional support, so start budgeting, planning for children’s education and any other unexpected expenses.
-Getting a life insurance policy for both you and your spouse can help financially protect both of you from the worst-case scenario.
+Getting a life insurance policy for both you and your spouse can help financially protect both of you.